MSwoboda/yvent/README.md

 ***Disclaimer:** Y-Vent is not a medical device.
 Y-Vent must not replace FDA/CE-mark ventilation support.
 Y-Vent is an experimental device which should only be considered in emergency scenarios as an alternative to death due to equipment shortage.*

+**Note:** This is a work in progress.
+We will release first CAD files and manufacturing instructions after we are satisifed with device performance in tests.

 ## Summary